storj/docs/code/persistentstorage/Databases.md

 Satellites and Storage Nodes both have a single Database interface, referred to as the master DB.
 The master DB specifies which databases are needed, it doesn't specify how they are implemented.
 This means different satellites can use different backends.

-Satellites have three databases behind the master DB interface.
+Satellites have two databases behind the master DB interface.

 The three databases are:
 1. Satellite.DB
 2. PointerDB
-3. Kademlia Routing Table

-Storage Nodes have many databases behind the master DB interface.
+Storage Nodes have three databases behind the master DB interface.

 The databases include:
 1. pieces
 2. infodb
 3. psdb
-4. Kademlia Routing Table

 ![storj-components-with-databases](dbs.png)
 See below for more details about each database.